GeorgRamer/quarto_flatpak/README.md

 # QUARTO for flatpak SDK

 These files create a flatpak SDK extension for [Quarto](https://quarto.org/), This allows you to use Quarto from flatpak IDEs like VS Codium without requiring to poke additional holes into flatpak.
+It also install libxcrypt that it is currently needed by TinyTex provided in Quarto.

 ## How to run and install the SDK extension